 is the founder of Life Coaching and Counselling in Dublin.
 Launched in 2015, specifically to help facilitate the growth of Tower Counselling & Life Strategies which was launched earlier in 2008.
 Life Coaching and Counselling in Dublin now facilitates a more diverse platform in terms of how clients access help, what help they need and the resources available to them before they take that step.

 As a life coach and motivational speaker, Melanie has supported workshops and projects that embrace the whole concept of community and finding our place within this space.
 She is an advocate for social inclusion and community building.
-She works individually with clients at her private practice in Dublin, globally through Skype and by phone.
+She works individually with clients at her private practices in Dublin and Cork, globally through Skype and/or phone.

 She produces and presents the very popular self help show (Life Talk Live) on Dublin south FM, which is has been downloaded globally.